mchatzi/mirrorr/README.md

 #### Example Uptime Kuma config:
 * Heartbeat server: ```http://your_uptime_kuma_url/api/push/abCDeFG?status=up&msg=OK&ping=```

+## Contributions
+Take a look at the code, I kept things as simple as possible.
+I didn't see the reason for using overbloated libs.. the code is:
+- Dead simple, especially the FE
+- Not buggy, there's not much code to get buggy..
+- Stupidously fast
+- Ridiculously light on your machine and browser

+Please do fork, make PRs, file issues, start discussions.

 ## TODO
 - Support running the system services with a user/group.
 For example, if you want to run mirrorr jobs for locations that are not rw (by root), which can happen eg in Proxmox lxc containers, then you need to be able to allow access via a group, and set that for the mirrorr services to run with.
 Add the group to mirrorr service itself too:(/etc/systemd/system/mirrorr-web.service).
 That group should have access to the locations needed.